manpagez: man pages & more

 preferably appear first in the order of the arguments.

 -m int Specify the compression method to use.
-This parameter controls the
+This parameter controls

-inspecting additional encoding possibilities and decide on the
+more time inspecting additional encoding possibilities and

 -crop x_position y_position width height

-Crop the source to a rectangle with top-left corner at coordinates
+Crop the source to a rectangle with top-left corner at

-the cropping is applied before any scaling.
+rectangle.
+Note: the cropping is applied before any scaling.

 -resize width height